-From 2011 to 2013, Golden Dawn [32]-an extremist neo-Nazi political party with openly anti-immigrant policies-experienced what some outlets characterized as a "meteoric rise" in popularity.
+From 2011 to 2013, Golden Dawn-an extremist neo-Nazi political party with openly anti-immigrant policies-experienced what some outlets characterized as a "meteoric rise" in popularity.
 Even with the arrests of dozens of Golden Dawn members in 2013, the party continues to experience widespread support in Greece.
 In 2014, Golden Dawn was elected into the European Parliament, taking three of 21 available seats for Greece.
 However, one elected Member of the European Parliament (MEP)-Eleftherios Synadinos-resigned from Golden Dawn in April 2018 and founded the Patriotic Radical Union (PAT.RI.E.).
 He resumed his MEP functions as a non-attached member.
 Moreover, Golden Dawn leaders finished third in the country's January 2015 election, despite having to run for office from prison.
-As of January 2019, the group is currently on trial on charges of operating as a criminal organization.
-(Sources: Guardian [33], Telegraph [34], Deutsche Welle [35], European Parliament [36], National Herald [37])
+The group failed to get any seats in the 2019 parliamentary election.
+In October 2020, an Athens court ruled that Golden Dawn was a criminal organization.
+(Sources: Guardian, Telegraph, Deutsche Welle, European Parliament, National Herald, Reuters)

-In public platforms, Golden Dawn propagates an extremist Greek supremacy ideology at the exclusion of the country's immigrants, homosexuals, and religious and ethnic minorities.
-The party appears to have capitalized on the refugee crisis to curry favor with the population.
-One Golden Dawn Member of Parliament (MP) has said, "There are no legal migrants in Greece, not even one."
+In public platforms, Golden Dawn propagated an extremist Greek supremacy ideology at the exclusion of the country's immigrants, homosexuals, and religious and ethnic minorities.
+The party capitalized on the refugee crisis to curry favor with the population.
+One Golden Dawn Member of Parliament (MP) claimed, "There are no legal migrants in Greece, not even one."
 The party's 2012 election slogan was similarly xenophobic and ominous: "So we can rid this land of filth."
 Golden Dawn has also benefitted from the country's financial crisis.
 In line with its nationalist, supremacist ideology, the party refused to accept any austerity measures from Greece's creditors, endearing the group to the mainstream Greek population.
 In March 2016, one of Golden Dawn's MEP was expelled from the plenary session after a racist outburst, calling Turks "dirty and polluted" and comparing them to "wild dogs."
-(Sources: BBC News [38], New Statesman [39], Newsweek [40], Politico [41])
+(Sources: BBC News, New Statesman, Newsweek, Politico)

-Despite currently standing trial on charges of operating as a criminal organization, Golden Dawn continues to employ a range of strategies to recruit members, including grassroots mobilization and participating in neighborhood initiatives.
-The party has attracted widespread appeal, boasting thousands of members and attendants at Golden Dawn rallies.
-Golden Dawn also works to appeal to Greek expatriates, including those living in Canada and the United States.
-(Sources: Business Insider [42], Telegraph [34])
+Despite standing trial on charges of operating as a criminal organization, Golden Dawn continued to employ a range of strategies to recruit members, including grassroots mobilization and participating in neighborhood initiatives.
+The party attracted widespread appeal, previously boasting thousands of members and attendants at Golden Dawn rallies.
+Golden Dawn also worked to appeal to Greek expatriates, including those living in Canada and the United States.
+(Sources: Business Insider, Telegraph)

-Within the country, Golden Dawn is heavily focused on recruiting from Greek's youth [43] population.
+Within the country, Golden Dawn used to heavily focus on recruiting from Greek's youth population.
 The group has used gyms, athletic clubs, and martial arts clubs as grounds for recruiting youths.
 The party has actively recruited at high schools, and even stands accused of launching an indoctrination course called "national awakening," aimed at children ages 6-10.
 These sessions have included lessons on neutral subjects like ancient Greek history and the Christian faith.
 According to Greece's education ministry, however, the lessons were a blatant form of manipulation that is aimed to instill a sense of Greek supremacy.
 The competing Greek party Syriza accused Golden Dawn of "brainwashing little tots with Nazi propaganda."
 Educators and commentators have also noted similarities to the Nazi method of indoctrination.
-(Sources: Business Insider [42], International Business Times [44], Economist [45])
+(Sources: Business Insider, International Business Times, Economist)